ibrahimjihad/Multi-Class-Disease-Prediction-with-Deep-Neural-Networks/README.md

-📋 Project Overview
+📋 Project Overview:
 This project focuses on the development of an intelligent health risk prediction model using Deep Learning architectures.
 The primary goal is to identify patterns in patient demographic and clinical data to predict multiple categories of chronic diseases.
 By leveraging a Deep Neural Network (DNN) built with TensorFlow and Keras, this system achieves high accuracy in multi-class classification, serving as a proof-of-concept for automated diagnostic aids in healthcare.

-📊 Dataset
+📊 Dataset:
 The model is trained on a real-world healthcare risk factors dataset (available on Kaggle).